adamaltmejd/cv/cv.md

 # Work In Progress

-"Intergenerational transmission of university program and institution choice"
+"Inheritance of fields of study"

 "Estimating The Heterogeneity of Long-Run Returns to Swedish Higher Education"